Park Host program

 Hosts assist park staff in campground and park operations and assist visitors by providing park information, answering questions, and explaining rules.
 Hosts are provided a designated RV site and utilities during their volunteer service.
 As a host, you will be joining a supportive community of volunteers and staff who serve the public and our public lands.

 - Hosts must be at least 18 years old and are required to pass a criminal background check.

-- Hosts must provide their own RV or camping unit; lodging cannot be provided.
-RVs must be self contained with a bathroom and shower.
+- Hosts must provide their own RV, camping unit or boat; lodging cannot be provided.
+RVs must be self-contained with a bathroom and shower.

 - Host assignments typically require a 30-day commitment.
 This may be extended up to 90 days at the park manager’s discretion.

 - Hosts are required to perform a minimum of 28 hours of service a week and are expected to work 5 days a week with 2 days off.

 - Hosts should enjoy working with the public, have the desire to accept new challenges, and possess the willingness to learn about Washington state parks.

 As a host, you will represent Washington State Parks by greeting visitors and helping set the tone for a pleasant stay.
 Hosts assist park staff and perform a range of duties that vary depending on the park and location of the host assignment.